Brazil's Bolsonaro fuels spat with Macron over Amazon fires

 Brazil's President Jair Bolsonaro on Wednesday repeated a demand for French leader Emmanuel Macron to withdraw recent remarks, as he accused France and Germany of "buying" the Latin American country's sovereignty with Amazon fire aid.

-Hours later Bolsonaro appeared to have walked back on that demand when his spokesman told reporters that Brazil would accept foreign aid on the condition that it controlled the money.
+But by evening Bolsonaro appeared to have changed his tune and dropped the demand, with his spokesman telling reporters that Brazil would accept foreign aid on the condition that it controlled the money.

-"Only after he withdraws what he said... we can talk again," Bolsonaro told reporters Wednesday after holding talks with Chile's President Sebastian Pinera.
+"Only after he withdraws what he said... we can talk again," Bolsonaro told reporters Wednesday, referring to Macron, after holding talks with Chile's President Sebastian Pinera on the growing Amazon crisis.

 "Germany and in particular France are buying our sovereignty," Bolsonaro said.